rusmanplatd/goravel/database/seeders/README.md

 All users have the password: `password123`

-### 6. UserTenantSeeder
+### 6. UserOrganizationSeeder
-Assigns users to tenants with appropriate roles:
+Assigns users to organizations with appropriate roles:

 #### Goravel Corporation:
 - superadmin (super-admin)